Bárbara Coronel

-Bárbara Coronel (1632–1691), was a Spanish stage actress.
+Bárbara Coronel (c.
+1632–1691), was a Spanish stage actress.
 She belonged to the more famous and popular of her era, and known and celebrated for her masculine acting and her male style in her acting, often performing male parts.
 She was involved in several scandals which attracted a lot of attention.
 She was the niece of the actor Juan Rana and married to the actor Francisco Jalón.